znsio/ApplitoolsIntegration/README.md

 3. All the Applitools Batch, Config and UFG Browser configuration related code is present in file ` src/main/java/com/znsio/api/ApplitoolsConfigurationManager.java``.
-    1. To add Batch Properties, navigate to above java class and add code in
+    1. Batch Properties are configured using method: `setBatchProperties(BatchInfo batchInfo)` as per given syntax and
-       method: `setBatchProperties(BatchInfo batchInfo)` as per given syntax and example:
+       example:
        ```
        batchInfo.addProperty(<Key>, <Value>);
        ```